photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 Visit <https://docs.photoprism.app/getting-started/troubleshooting/browsers/> to learn how to diagnose frontend issues.

 **Important: If it is an import, indexing or metadata issue, we require sample files and logs from you.** Otherwise, we will not be able to process your report.
-If it is an import problem specifically, please always provide us with an archive of the files before you import them so that we can actually reproduce the problem.
+If it is an import problem specifically, please always provide us with an archive of the files before you imported them so we can reproduce the behavior.

 #### 6. Which software versions do you use?